nikhild64/login-page/projects/loginlib/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

 To use this, below are inputs you can use:
+Import the Lib Module in you application module using : LoginlibModule to use this in your component <lib-loginlib></lib-loginlib>

 websiteName : string => Name to be shown on the login page disableSignup : boolean  => to show sign up switch button